 Things to do at Hôtel des Invalides:

-Visiting Les Invalides is the first step to an amazing experience in Paris to learn about the history of France.
+Visiting Les Invalides is the first step to an amazing experience in Paris, where you can learn about the history of France.
 Here are some of the places you can visit within Les Invalides.

 Visit the Cathedral of Saint-Louis des Invalides